-The Florida Legislature passed statutory changes in 2021 to eliminate the disposal of effluent from wastewater treatment facilities (WWTF) via surface water discharge by 2032.
+The Florida Legislature passed statutory changes in 2021 under Florida Senate Bill 64 to eliminate the disposal of effluent from wastewater treatment facilities (WWTF) via surface water discharge by 2032.
 This change would require the WWTF effluent be used for aquifer recharge, potable reuse, conventional reuse, or ecological restoration.
 The bill also declares potable reuse to be an alternative water supply and prohibits exclusion of use of potable reuse water from regional water supply planning.
-Per the requirements of the legislation, JEA submitted plans to eliminate its surface water discharges on October 29, 2021.
+Per the requirements of the legislation, on October 29, 2021 JEA submitted plans showing elimination of its surface water discharges by 2032.
 The plans were reviewed and accepted by FDEP in July 2022.
-The initial phases of the plan are underway with the completed drilling of an exploratory deep injection well in Nassau County and permitting underway for a 1 million gallon per day indirect potable reuse demonstration facility to be constructed in Duval County.
+The initial phases of the plan are underway with the completed drilling of an exploratory deep injection well in Nassau County.
+Permitting and construction is also underway for a 1 million gallon per day indirect potable reuse demonstration facility in Duval County.